 Optimal design might not always be a realistic goal, especially for large complex systems; but ACE models can facilitate robust design for increased system resiliency, a goal that is both feasible and highly desirable.

 A third primary objective is qualitative insight and theory generation: How can ACE models be used to study the

 potential future behavior of dynamic systems?
 Ideally, what is needed is a dynamic system's phase portrait, i.e., a representation of its potential state trajectories starting from all feasible initial states.
 Phase portraits reveal not only the possible existence of equilibria but also the basins of attraction for any such equilibria.
 Phase portraits thus help to clarify which regions of a system's state space are credibly reachable, hence of empirical interest, and which are not.
 An ACE modeling of a dynamic system can be used to conduct batched runs starting from multiple initial agent states, thus providing a rough approximation of the system's phase portrait.

 A quintessential example of this line of research is an old but still unresolved concern of economists such as Adam Smith (1723-1790), Ludwig von Mises (1881-1973), John Maynard Keynes (1883-1946), Joseph Schumpeter (1883-1950), and Friedrich von Hayek (1899-1992): namely, what are the self-organizing capabilities of decentralized market economies?

-A fourth primary objective is methodological advancement: How best to provide ACE researchers with the methods and tools they need to undertake theoretical studies of dynamic economic systems through systematic sensitivity studies, and to examine the compatibility of sensitivity-generated theories with real-world data?
+A fourth primary objective is method/tool advancement: How best to provide ACE researchers with the methods and tools they need to undertake theoretical studies of dynamic economic systems through systematic sensitivity studies, and to examine the compatibility of sensitivity-generated theories with real-world data?
 ACE researchers are exploring a variety of ways to address this objective ranging from careful consideration of methodological principles to the practical development of programming, visualization, and empirical validation tools.